-Another hurdle in the path of plan implementation is ensuring that all interested stakeholders are able to participate.
+Another important aspect of the planning process is ensuring that all interested stakeholders have the ability to participate in plan implementation.
 For example, the grant application process is quite complex and requires a significant amount of information from entities proposing projects for funding.
 Some potential sponsors, especially those from DACs, many non-profit organizations, and small public agencies, lack the technical expertise to assemble a proposal that meets all the requirements established by DWR.
 Moreover, the amount of information required for the actual application can be daunting and quite expensive.